 For applicants attempting to work as a social worker in Germany, one must consider the requirements for the State Recognition by the Senate of Berlin (Berliner Senat).
 Additionally, you shall take into consideration informing yourself about the state regulation of a licensed social worker of your home country, in order to practice as a social worker.
 German M.A. programs in the field of Social Work usually do not qualify to get the state recognition as social worker in Germany, as it does not replace a B.A. in the field.

 The Alice Salomon University of Applied Sciences (ASH) is Germany's oldest and largest academic training institution in social work.
 It is recognized as one of Germany's most research-intensive universities of applied sciences in the social field and is committed to international cooperation.
 The Alice Salomon University is located in Berlin - a culturally vibrant, cosmopolitan city.

-Applicants must have a minimum of one year (12 months) practical work experience related to the field of social work and or human rights.
-Your professional experience can be a job, internship, project, trainee-ship, etc. in a relevant field such as NGOs, governmental organizations, and or private institutions.
+Applicants must prove a minimum of one year (12 months) full-time practical work experience related to the field of social work and or human rights.
+Your professional experience may be a full-time job, traineeship, internship, etc. in a relevant field such as NGOs, governmental organizations, and or private institutions.
 Splitting your practical experience to more than one single occupation at one employer is also eligible.

 Applicants must prove at least one year (12 months) of practical experience in a relevant field to social work and human rights in their application.
 The following list should give applicants a short overview of examples of eligible work experiences of previous successful applications: